rmrk-team/evm-sample-contracts/contracts/NestingMultiResource/README.md

 #### `addResourceEntry`

-The `addResourceEntry` is used to add a new URI for the new resource of the token and accepts one argument:
+The `addResourceEntry` function is used to add a new URI for the new resource of the token and accepts one argument:

 - `metadataURI`: `string` type of argument specifying the metadata URI of a new resource

 #### `totalResources`

-The `totalResources` is used to retrieve a total number of resources defined in the collection.
+The `totalResources` function is used to retrieve a total number of resources defined in the collection.

+#### `transfer`

+The `transfer` function is used to transfet one token from one accout to another and accepts two arguments:

+- `to`: `address` type of argument specifying the address of the account to which the token should be transferred to
+- `tokenId`: `uint256` type of argument specifying the token ID of the token to be transferred

+#### `nestTransfer`

+The `nestTransfer` is used to transfer the NFT to another NFT residing in a specified contract.
+It can only be called by a direct owner or a parent NFT's smart contract or a caller that was given the allowance.
+This will nest the given NFT into the specified one.
+It accepts three arguments:

+- `to`: `address` type of argument specifying the address of the intended parent NFT's smart contract
+- `tokenId`: `uint256` type of argument specifying the ID of the token we want to send to be nested
+- `destinationId`: `uint256` type of argument specifying the ID of the intended parent token NFT

+#### `tokenURI`

+The `tokenURI` is used to retreive the metadata URI of the desired token and accepts one argument:

+- `tokenId`: `uint256` type of argument representing the token ID of which we are retrieving the URI

+#### `updateRoyaltyRecipient`

+The `updateRoyaltyRecipient` function is used to update the royalty recipient and accepts one argument:

+- `newRoyaltyRecipient`: `address` type of argument specifying the address of the new beneficiary recipient

 ### Deploy script